Consensys/doc.gnark/docs/HowTo/prove.md

 ## Use `gnark/backend`

-Once the [circuit](write/circuit_structure.md) is [compiled](compile.md), you can run the three algorithms of a zk-SNARK backend:
+Once the [circuit](write/circuit_structure.md) is [compiled](compile.md), you can run the three algorithms of a zk-SNARK back end:

 * `Setup`
 * `Prove`